 Carpets feel luxurious under your feet in clean spaces, but it’s best to keep these materials away from kitchens and dining rooms.
 Think about where you’re most prone to spills and drops.
 Consider coordinating hardwood floors in these locations to make surfaces easier to clean.

 4. Trying to Create Contrast

 Coordinating the flooring for a room involves picking a surface color that complements the rest of your space.
-We recommend options that complement rather than contrast with other floors, furniture, paint colors or wall decor across multiple areas.
+Look for options that complement other flooring, paint colors or wall decor across multiple areas.
 Switching between light and dark shades throughout your home can result in abrupt transitions.